xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 motivation to practice correlates to chances of long-term success.
 Developing the intellectual motivation to stick with the program is therefore one of our paramount goals.
 For this reason, we begin the course with the "frustration points" of everyday computing.
-In our experience, even simple tasks like saving a file from an internet browser is rife with anxiety and frustration:
-Where did that file go?
+In our experience, even simple tasks like saving a file from an internet browser can be rife with anxiety and frustration for many students: Where did that file go?
 How do I find it again?
 What type of file is it?
 Modern operating systems conceal such information from average users.

 Our task as instructors is to channel that frustration into opportunities for discovery.
-Students, university faculty, and librarians intrinsically approach documents, file systems, and datasets as matters of critical importance, embodying the fruits of long-standing commitment and hard-earned labor.
-We can therefore harness the patience and care they bring to their research to bare on computing fundamentals.
+Students, university faculty, and librarians intrinsically approach documents, file systems, and datasets as matters of critical importance, embodying the fruits of long-standing commitments and intellectual labor.
+We can harness the patience and care they bring to their research and help them extend it to computing fundamentals.
 In our experience, students respond enthusiastically to the mission of reclaiming the material contexts of their daily intellectual production.

-As suggested by the metaphor of software development "environment," a site of computation denotes both the interface through which the human engages the machine and the type of interaction the interface demands.
+As suggested by the metaphor of a software development "environment," a site of computation denotes both the interface through which the human engages the machine and the type of interaction the interface demands.
 A site is also a conceptual space, though, each with its own logic and set of values.